wwvb-observatory/wwvb-observatory/README.md

  * The time when the carrier is restored for a "1" symbol transmission
  * The time when the carrier is always full-strength

-A future version may switch from the UTC timescale to the TAI timescale so that leap seconds can be correctly observed.
-If so, the third field will say "TAI" instead of UTC.
+Since the TAI timescale technically continues to advance during a leap second, the author hopes using it allows leap seconds to be correctly observed.
+However, it is difficult to actually test this.

 # The upload process